clhedrick/kerberos/README.md

 expires (or gssd needs to recheck is, as ours does every 10 min), it will use your current primary principal.
-If you've just switched to foo-admin, it will try to set up an NFS context with that principal, and presumably fail. gssd-wrapper intercepts the call to gssapi, and tell gssapi to look for the correct principal in your collection.
-As long as there's an active principal for foo, it will be used, even if the current primary principal is foo-admin.
+If you've just switched to foo-admin, it will try to set up an NFS context with that principal, and presumably fail.

-This would be trivial to fix in gssd itself, but we can't get anyone's attention.
-We fix it with a small library that is added into gssd with LD_PRELOAD.
+ccselect-plugin contains a plugin that will cause GSSAPI to pick the principal that's based on your username.

+This replaces gssd-wrap, which accomplished the same thing.
+However gssd-wrap was sort of a hack, that could conceivably be broken by code changes.
+This uses a documented interface.

 ## krenew-wrap